Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 \begin{proof} By Corollary~\ref{cor:ultrametric_lca}, showing that $T'$ satisfies the strong triangle inequality simply requires verifying that the cost-decreases are non-negative and monotonically non-decreasing along any leaf-root path in $T'$.
 We first show that they are monotonically non-decreasing.

 Let $\eta$ be an unmarked node with $h$ children whose parent is marked.
 We now place the optimal center $c_z$ in $T[\eta]$.
 WLOG, this center must land in one of $\eta$'s children's subtrees.
 Call this child $\eta_c$, implying that $c_z(\eta) = c_z(\eta_c)$.
-We now show that the cost-decrease of $\eta$ is greater than or equal to the cost decrease of $\eta_c$.
-After this, we will see that the cost decrease of $\eta_c$ is, in turn, greater than the cost decrease of any of $\eta$'s other children.
+We now show that the cost-decrease of $\eta$ is greater than or equal to the cost decrease of $\eta_c$ by separating $\text{CostDecrease}(\eta, z)$ into a sum of terms, of which $\eta_c$ is a subset: \begingroup \allowdisplaybreaks